Italian battleship Roma (1907): World War I

-Italy declared neutrality after the outbreak of World War I in August 1914, but by July 1915, the Triple Entente had convinced the Italians to enter the war against the Central Powers with promises of territory acquisition in Italia irredenta.
+Italy declared neutrality after the outbreak of World War I in August 1914, but by July 1915, the Triple Entente had convinced the Italians to enter the war against the Central Powers with promises of territory acquisition in Italia irredenta ("unredeemed Italy").
 The Austro-Hungarian Navy, which had been Italy's primary rival for decades, was the primary opponent in the conflict.
 The Austro-Hungarian battle fleet lay in its harbors directly across the narrow Adriatic Sea.
 Admiral Paolo Thaon di Revel, the Italian naval chief of staff, believed that Austro-Hungarian submarines and minelayers could operate too effectively in the narrow waters of the Adriatic.
 The threat from these underwater weapons to his capital ships was too serious for him to use the fleet in an active way.
 Instead, Revel decided to implement blockade at the relatively safer southern end of the Adriatic with the battle fleet, while smaller vessels, such as the MAS boats, conducted raids on Austro-Hungarian ships and installations.
 Meanwhile, Revel's battleships would be preserved to confront the Austro-Hungarian battle fleet in the event that it sought a decisive engagement.
 As a result, Roma and her sisters did not see significant action during the war.

 For the duration of the conflict, Roma and her three sisters were assigned to the 2nd Division.
 They spent much of the war rotating between the bases at Taranto, Brindisi, and Valona, but did not see combat.
 In February 1916, Roma and Regina Elena sortied briefly in response to mistaken reports that the Austro-Hungarian fleet was at sea.
 On 14-15 May 1917, three light cruisers of the Austro-Hungarian Navy raided the Otranto Barrage; in the ensuing Battle of the Strait of Otranto, Roma and her sisters raised steam to assist the Allied warships, but the Italian commander refused to permit them to join the battle for fear of risking their loss in the submarine-infested Adriatic.